-There has never been a better time to get involved in Romanian renewable energy market.
+Now is the time to get involved in Romanian renewable energy market.
 As part of its efforts to reach a 38.3% share of renewable energy in gross final consumption, the country’s National Energy and Climate Plan targets 7 GW of installed wind capacity and 6 GW of solar capacity by 2030.
 To further decarbonise Romanian economy, National Hydrogen Strategy and Action Plan targets producing 153,000 tonnes of renewable hydrogen per year by 2030, with a corresponding 2.1 GW of electrolyser capacity.
 Now in its 15th year, Future Energy Forum Romania is a definitive platform convening Romanian and international energy leaders, policymakers, investors, and innovators.
+The Voice of Renewables are delighted to invite you to participate in this event.

 Date: October 10th, 2025.
 Venue: JW Marriott Bucharest Grand Hotel.